Corexpert/vogels/README.md

 ## TODO

 * Batch Write Items (putRequest and deleteRequest implemented separately)
+* Allow using alias in Expression and Attributes
 * Streaming api support for all operations

 ### License